ycpcs/cs101-spring2017/labs/lab09.md

 > **H:\\CS101\\CS101\_Lab09\\BarGraph.cpp**

+# Design notes

+When you create your [design artifact](../design-template.pdf) for this lab, you should create two control flow sketches:

+* One for allowing the user to specify a bar length and drawing a single bar
+* One for repeatedly drawing bars and asking the user whether or not she wants to continue

+Each control flow sketch should be in pseudo code: see [Lab 5](lab05.html) for a discussion of what pseudo code should look like.

 # Your task

 Write a program that prompts the user to draw one or more bars of a bar graph.